KeltonMVP/rules/docs/wiki-info/factions/fbi.en.md

 * The shield will disappear if the police officer enters a vehicle.
 * The police officer cannot run constantly while having an active shield, periodically they will be blocked due to "fatigue".

+### /siren
+With this command you will be able to place a police beacon on your personal car when you are on duty in your personal car to be recognized as being on a mission.

+### /beacon
+With this command you will be able to activate or deactivate the sirens of department cars when they are not working by pressing the **H** key.

 ### /undercover
 This command gives an agent an undercover identity.
 You need a minimum rank of 2+ in this department to use this command.